Is IC Markets An ECN Broker?

 Updated

-IC Markets operates like an Electronic Communication Network (ECN) broker.
-Its ‘Raw Spread’, ‘Raw Spread cTrader’, and newer ‘Raw Spread Pro’ and ‘Raw Spread Pro+’ accounts are ECN-style options.
+IC Markets‘ ‘Raw Spread’, ‘Raw Spread cTrader’, and newer ‘Raw Spread Pro’ and ‘Raw Spread Pro+’ accounts are ECN-style accounts that offer the same main benefits as true ECN accounts and can be considered ECN accounts for most practical purposes.

-IC Markets has said themselves: “We consider ourselves to be a forex provider offering the ECN pricing model as we source our pricing from external unrelated liquidity providers, these prices are passed onto you with no dealing desk intervention.
+IC Markets themselve say: “We consider ourselves to be a forex provider offering the ECN pricing model as we source our pricing from external unrelated liquidity providers, these prices are passed onto you with no dealing desk intervention.
 In order to provide you with better price certainty and to ensure fast execution speed we do not offset each and every position with our liquidity providers.”

 ECN-Style Account Options

-Here’s a comparison of the ECN trading accounts available at IC Markets in 2025:
+Here’s a comparison of the ECN style trading accounts available at IC Markets in 2026:

 Account Platform(s) Spread model Commission (typical) Day Trader Considerations